"Senshi" Multi Channel Version

 I decided to work during the women’s strike.
 I am not wearing red.
 I am resuming my week without interruption.
 I am working alongside other male professionals.
 I am sitting across from other women that cannot feasibly support taking a personal day.

 I don't need to display my worth by my absence; I prove it in my presence.
-My colleagues, man and woman, do not doubt my talents.
+My colleagues across all genders do not doubt my talents.
 The amount of time and dedication I’ve put into my practice have made me undeniably invaluable.
 I’ve worked hard to sustain my foothold in a male dominated industry.
-I hold myself and my work with the highest esteem and pride that others cannot discredit my worth.
-I am here, like so many ladies standing beside me, because I’ve earned it.
+I hold myself and my work with such esteem and pride that others cannot discredit my worth.
+I am here, like so many standing beside me, because I’ve earned it.

 Saying “Yes” became a way of life, and it was exhausting.
 I became angry, jealous, and upset when I saw my male colleagues earn money (and at a greater sum that I would) as a photographer.
 I was forced to polish props, scan negatives, and work in the background of a photography studio with no room to step on set.
 I was denied access on set, and told that assisting was a safe bet at earning a living, and to not seek anything else beyond.

 Finally, one day I had enough.
 I said “No”, and things began to shift.

 I tell young women entering the workforce that "Yes", you are rich with talents.
 "Yes", you have a supportive community of women who have been in your place when they started.
 "Yes", you are expected to work hard.
 “Yes”, you can achieve your goals and have the life you desire.
 I also have to tell them, "Yes", you will be overlooked.
 "Yes", you will have to mind your manners in the beginning, and often in the presence of men who can't sit still to save their lives.
 "Yes", some people will only want you for your body.
 "Yes", they will try to push you out to make place for hiring someone less skilled and out of nepotism.